ljan/sonoffgrinder/README.md

-# sonoffgrinder
+# SonoffGrinder
 This is a Coffee Grinder Controller with a Sonoff Basic as a Timer.

 ## Setup
 Connect the Motor of the Coffee Grinder to the Output of the Sonoff and the Pushbutton to GPIO 14 and Ground.
-Connect the TX to SCK and RX to SDA of the Display.
+Connect TX to SCK and RX to SDA of the Display.
 (0,96" OLED)

 ## Usage
 The Controller tries to connect to specified WiFi.
 Just set up your local Wifi in Code before flashing the Sonoff.
-You can connect to the Sonoff by typing "sonoffgrinder/" or the IP in your Webbrowser.
+You can connect to the Sonoff by typing "SonoffGrinder/" or the IP in your Webbrowser.
 The Webinterface is presented to programm the grinding Time for single and double Shot.

 There are 3 Operation-Modes: